Using PostgreSQL With Python on AWS Lambda

 $ pip install psycopg2

-We now have the psycopg2 package file we need in the virtual environment.
-You need to copy the package from the EC2 instance to your development machine.
+need to copy the package from the EC2 instance to your development machine.

-Clean up you deployment package working directory pypg_lambda:
+Clean up you deployment package working directory pypg_lambda

 $ cd pypg_lambda